leewtai/leewtai.github.io/courses/stat_computing/homeworks/hw3.md

   `n` random samples with the specified mean and SD.
   - The default mean should be 0 and default SD should be 1
   - You should write this functin leveraging `runif()`
+  - The SD is simply square-root of the variance.
 - Please draw 1000 samples from `new_runif()` and `rnorm()` with the same mean and SD then plot their histograms.
   - The histograms can be 2 different plots.
 If you know what a density is, you could also try to overlay the density plots, try `plot(density(SOME_DATA))`